 Who doesn’t need follow-up?

-Children under 10 with an undisplaced fracture don’t need follow-up (although some places offer virtual follow-up), with simple management with a broad arm sling for 2 weeks and no contact sports for another 6 weeks after the sling is removed.
+Children under 10 with an undisplaced fracture don’t need follow-up (although some places offer virtual follow-up), with simple management with a broad arm sling for two weeks and no contact sports for another six weeks after the sling is removed.
 It’s important to tell the child’s parents that a lump will form at the fracture site and will last for about a year.
 Give safety netting advice to return if they develop any sensory changes.

-Thankfully Darragh only suffered a midclavicular greenstick fracture with minimal angulation.
-His arm was placed in a broad arm sling and his parents were told to keep it on for 2 weeks and no fence vaulting for a couple of months!
-As Darragh’s only 7 years old and his fracture was not significantly displaced, his parents were reassured that it would heal nicely.
-Most importantly he eventually got his ball back.
-Phew!
+Thankfully, Darragh only suffered a midclavicular greenstick fracture with minimal angulation.
+His arm was placed in a broad arm sling, and his parents were told to keep it on for two weeks and no fence vaulting for a couple of months!

 References